mongodb/libbson/doc/bson_string_t.rst

 Description
 -----------

-:symbol:`bson_string_t <bson_string_t>` is an abstraction for building strings.
+:symbol:`bson_string_t` is an abstraction for building strings.
 As chunks are added to the string, allocations are performed in powers of two.

 This API is useful if you need to build UTF-8 encoded strings.